SovereignCloudStack/standards/Design-Docs/glossary.md

 ## Definition of a Control Plane

-In Openstack/SCS, a Control Plane consists of 5 hardware nodes, which together serve several Availability Zones and thus provide a common usable API for a region.
-The Control Plane also shares the network (Neutron), the Sheduler and the CEPH services.
+In Openstack/SCS, a Control Plane consists of at least 5 hardware nodes, which together serve several Availability Zones and thus provide a common usable API for a region.
+The Control Plane also shares the network (Neutron), the Scheduler and the CEPH services.

 It includes the Controller Nodes (Galera Cluster, RabbitMQ) and the Manager Nodes, Maas,...